originphp/cache/README.md

 ### Exists

-To check wether a key exists in the cache
+To check whether a key exists in the cache

 ```php
 Use Origin\Cache\Cache;